dmarrero98/CCNA-Labs/README.md

 # CCNA-Labs
-Some of my favorite labs that I've completed while studying for the CCNA.
+Some of my favorite labs that required extensive troubleshooting because I felt I learned the most from these.
+I will include the diagram, starting configurations and solutions.